rainlanguage/dotrain/README.md

       -e, --entrypoints <bindings...>  Entrypoints to compile
-      -i, --input <path>               Path to .rain file -o, --output <path>              Path to output file, output format is .json -l, --log                        Log the result in terminal -c, --config <path>              Path to a config json file(default is './config.rain.json' if not specified) that contains configurations to get local meta files and subgraphs, see 'example.config.rain.json' for more details.
+      -i, --input <path>               Path to .rain file -o, --output <path>              Path to output file, output format is .json -l, --log                        Log the compilation result in terminal -c, --config <path>              Path to a config json file(default is './config.rain.json' if not specified) that contains configurations to get local meta files and subgraphs, see 'example.config.rain.json' for more details.
-      -s, --silent                     Print no std logs.
-      -h, --help                       display help for command
+      -s, --silent                     Print no informative logs, except compilation results if --log is used -h, --help                       display help for command

 <br>